MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 The Open Data Initiative, announced in September 2018 at Ignite, is a vision that was jointly developed by Adobe, Microsoft, and SAP.
 The Common Data Model, including the CDM metadata format and standard entities, will continue to evolve and directly accrue value toward the Open Data Initiative.<br>[More information](https://aka.ms/opendatainitiative)

-### How does CDM relate to other standard definitions such as schema.org
+### How does CDM relate to other standard definitions

-The CDM schema and standard entities are influenced by existing standards throughout a variety of industries.
+The CDM schema and standard entities are influenced by existing standards, such as schema.org, throughout a variety of industries.
 Many CDM standard entities originated from Dynamics 365 but, as we extended to new industries and areas, we look to public standards in that space to help define extensions to CDM.
 CDM standard entities are open source and available under a Creative Commons license.

 ### What type of semantic information can be defined with the CDM